Who is I’m a Celebrity star Matty Lee and what is he famous for?

 Diver won gold at the Tokyo 2020 Olympic games

-Matty Lee is one of the 10 celebrities initially announced to appear on I’m a Celebrity… Get Me Out Of Here!
+Matty Lee is one of the 10 stars appearing on I’m a Celebrity… Get Me Out Of Here!
 2021.

 Born in 1998, the athlete competes on the 10-metre platform in both individual and synchronised diving.
 He’s been competing since 2012 in junior championships.